betterlockscreen/betterlockscreen/README.md

 adding effects, overall experience doesn't feel natural given delay of 2-3 seconds.
 Who would like a delay of 2-3 seconds while locking screen?

-So betterlockscreen was my attempt to solve this problem, as we dont need to change lockscreen background frequently this script caches images with effect so overall experience is simple and as fast as native i3lock.
+So betterlockscreen was my attempt to solve this problem, as we don't need to change lockscreen background frequently this script caches images with effect so overall experience is simple and as fast as native i3lock.

 ### How it works